 Wash your hands after applying or removing a skin patch.

-Do not wear more than one nitroglycerin transdermal patch at a time.
+Do not wear more than one Nitro TD Patch-A patch at a time.
 Using extra skin patches will not make the medication more effective.
 Never cut a skin patch.

-The nitroglycerin skin patch is usually worn for 12 to 14 hours and then removed.
+The Nitro TD Patch-A skin patch is usually worn for 12 to 14 hours and then removed.
 A new patch is put on after a "patch-free" period of 10 to 12 hours.
 Your doctor may want you to wear the patch for longer or shorter periods of time.
 Follow your doctor's instructions carefully.

-If you need surgery or medical tests, tell the surgeon or doctor ahead of time that you are using nitroglycerin transdermal.
-The skin patch may burn your skin if you wear the patch during an MRI (magnetic resonance imaging).
-Remove the patch before undergoing such a test.
+If you need surgery or medical tests, tell the surgeon or doctor ahead of time that you are using Nitro TD Patch-A.

 Do not stop using this medicine without your doctor's advice, even if you feel fine.
 You may have increased angina attacks if you stop using the medication suddenly.